Quantifying the unknown impact of segmentation uncertainty on image-based simulations: Results

 \section{Results}

 We begin by illustrating the EQUIPS workflow for quantifying segmentation uncertainty and propagating it to physics simulations on the exemplar of a woven composite material (\cref{fig:workflow}).
 We train a BCNN to segment 3D grayscale CT images (\cref{fig:workflow:new:ct}).
 The output of the network is a softmax layer that, when thresholded at 0.5, creates a binary representation of voxels that are inside the segmented class.
-Next, we Monte Carlo sample the network to generate $N$ unique inferences, which we then segment (\cref{fig:workflow:new:seg}).
-Each \textit{Monte Carlo image segmentation} represents a valid inference through the model, with each sample probing the image and network uncertainty stochastically.
+Next, we Monte Carlo sample the network to generate $N$ unique image segmentation samples (\cref{fig:workflow:new:seg}).
+Each image segmentation sample represents a valid inference through the model, with each sample probing the image and model uncertainty stochastically.

-The probability map ($\epsilon$, \cref{fig:workflow:new:prob}) is the per-voxel mean of the $N$ Monte Carlo image segmentations (\cref{fig:workflow:new:seg}).
+The probability map ($\epsilon$, \cref{fig:workflow:new:prob}) is the per-voxel mean of the $N$ image segmentation samples (\cref{fig:workflow:new:seg}), as mathematically defined in the methods section.
 Intuitively, the probability map represents the probability that a voxel is in a segmented class.
 As a result, this per-voxel probability distribution can be probed by thresholding the data with a desired probability value, creating a binarization that represents that probability threshold.
-For example, thresholding at $\epsilon \geq 0.20$ generates a binarization containing all voxels who have at least a 20\% probability of being in the segmented class.
-Conceptually, this process can be thought of as probing the \textit{cumulative distribution function} (CDF) of the segmentation uncertainty, where the chosen probability value represents a \textit{percentile} in that distribution.
-The result of this process produces a \textit{percentile segmentation}, illustrated by each of the image stacks in \cref{fig:workflow:new:percentile}.
+For example, thresholding at $\epsilon \geq 0.20$ generates a binarization containing all voxels that have at least a 20\% probability of being in the segmented class.
+Conceptually, this process can be thought of as probing the cumulative distribution function (CDF) of the segmentation uncertainty, where the chosen probability value represents a percentile in that distribution.
+The result of this process produces a percentile segmentation, illustrated by each of the image stacks in \cref{fig:workflow:new:percentile}.
 For a multi-class problem, this workflow is repeated on each class individually.